-Across all these classes my teaching philosophy aims to empower and encourage students by engaging them as agents in their own education, developmentally building their problem-solving capacities, and giving them space to grow comfortable with the discomfort of difficult tasks.
+My teaching philosophy aims to empower and encourage students by engaging them as agents in their own education, developmentally building their problem-solving capacities, and giving them space to grow comfortable with the discomfort of difficult tasks.
 Drawing on my research background in deliberative democracy, I leverage principles of agency, discussion, and collaboration to create a classroom environment which is welcoming, supportive, and enthusiastic; setting high standards and giving students the resources and opportunities to rise to the occasion.

-Current Courses
+Courses

 COMM 432: Communication, Technology, and Society